 Leverage and Margin Explanation and Examples

-Margin required : It's the amount of money your broker requires from you to open a trade position.
+Margin required : It's the amount of money your online broker requires from you to open/execute a trade position.
 It's denoted in %s.

-Equity : It is the overall total amount of capital you have got in your trading account.
+Equity refers to the total amount of capital available in your trading account.

-Used margin : sum of money on your account which has already been used when opening a trading contract, this contract is the one that is displayed and illustrated and shown on open positions.
-You can't use this amount of money after opening a trade transaction because you have already used it & it's not available to you.
+Used margin : sum of money on your account which has already been used when opening a trading contract, this contract is the one that is displayed and shown on open positions.
+You can't use this amount of money after opening a trade transaction because you've already used it & it's not available to you.

-Free margin : amount in your account which you as a trader can use to open new trades.
-This is the amount of money on your trading account which hasn't yet been leveraged because you have not yet opened a trade position with this money - this amount is also very important for you as a because it enables you as a trader to continue to hold your open trades as will be explained below.
+Free margin: the amount in your account you can use to start new trades.
+This is the money in your trading account that hasn't been used yet because you haven't started a trade with it.
+This amount is very important because it lets you keep your open trades going, as will be shown below.

 Difference Between Gold Leverage Set by the Broker and Used Leverage

-If the set leverage option is 100:1, what it means is that you as a trader can borrow upto $100 dollars for every dollar you have on your account, but you do not have to borrow all the $100 dollars for every dollar you have, you as a trader can choose and select that you want to borrow 50:1 or 20:1.
-In this instance though leverage option is set at 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade position.
+If the leverage is set at 100:1, it means you're allowed to borrow as much as $100 for each $1 you have in your account, but you don't have to borrow the full $100 for every $1: instead, you can pick and choose to borrow at 50:1 or 20:1.
+In this case, even though the highest possible leverage is 100:1, the leverage you actually use will be the 50:1 or 20:1 that you chose to borrow for your trade.

 Example: